ottey1969/QuestionMasterSOFEIAAI/DEPLOYMENT.md

 2. **Test AI Services**:
    - Try different message types:
-     - "What is artificial intelligence?" (should use Groq)
+     - "What is artificial intelligence?" (should use Groq - 1 credit)
-     - "Research the latest AI news" (should use Perplexity)
-     - "Create SEO content about AI" (should use Anthropic)
+     - "Write me a blog post about contentscale" (should use Perplexity + Anthropic - 2 credits)
+     - "Help me with grant writing for AI research" (should use Anthropic - 3 credits)
+   - Verify HTML formatting with headings, bullets, and copy buttons work
+   - Check that "Sofeia AI is thinking..." loading states appear

 ## Troubleshooting